 Sharp is a common choice for print design, as it does a good job of reducing unwanted "jaggy" edges.
+Crisp or Strong may be preferable for creating type in graphics for web sites or mobile app interfaces.
 You may want to ask students to zoom in to the type and toggle through the anti-aliasing settings to see the difference.
 Be sure to have them zoom back out to see the effect at normal size (double click the Zoom tool to see it at 100%).